ibm-client-success/iks-container-registry/README.md

 #### Figure 3 - Docker Images Inside a namespace Repository
 <img width="1003" alt="image" src="https://media.github.ibm.com/user/20538/files/a16c4654-6f21-11e8-8586-c247cc02cbfd">

 The security reports are accessible via the GUI from the [Bluemix console](https://console.bluemix.net) which provides a detailed, user-friendly dashboard about the vulnerabilities of an image residing in the namespace.
-Furthermore, by clicking on an image in the GUI, infomation about specific vulnerabilites and how to resolve the listed security issues becomes visible the specific image.
+Furthermore, by clicking on an image in the GUI, information about specific vulnerabilities and how to resolve the listed security issues becomes visible the specific image.

 #### Figure 4 - Docker Images Residing in a namespace in a Private Repository
 <img width="1425" alt="image" src="https://media.github.ibm.com/user/20538/files/47beeeca-6fbe-11e8-9fbc-ebf381ecf895">